-31 Years Ago: Simon and Garfunkel Reunite for the ‘Concert in Central Park’
+When Simon and Garfunkel Reunited For ‘Concert in Central Park’

-Long before reunion tours became a natural part of being in a rock group, Simon and Garfunkel did what nobody thought they would do again.
-On Sept.
-19, 1981, the duo reunited for a free concert in New York City's Central Park.
+Long before reunion tours became a natural part of being in a rock group, Simon & Garfunkel did what nobody thought they would do again: the duo reunited in September 1981 for a free concert in New York City's Central Park.